graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

     }
 ```

-The router will take care of figuring out which schema the event is destined for, which local subscription servers are registered to receive that event and forward the data as necessary for processing.
+The router will take care of figuring out which schema the event is destined for, which clients have active subscriptions, and forward the data as necessary for processing.

+### Diagram

+[This diagram](../assets/2022-10-subscription-server.pdf) shows the differences between a the default, single server configuration and a custom scalable solution.

 ### Azure Service Bus Example

-A complete example of a scalable subscription configuration including serialization and deserialization using the Azure Service Bus is available in the [demo projects](../reference/demo-projects) section.
+A complete example of a bare bones example, including serialization and deserialization using the Azure Service Bus is available in the [demo projects](../reference/demo-projects) section.

+> The demo project represents a functional starting point and lacks a lot of the error handling and resilency needs of a production environment.

 ## Subscription Server Configuration

-> See [schema configuration](../reference/schema-configuration#subscription-server-options) for information on individual subscription server configuration options.

 Currently, when using the `.AddSubscriptions()` extension method two seperate operations occur:

 1. The subscription server components are registered to the DI container, the graphql execution pipeline is modified to support registering subscriptions and a middleware component is appended to the ASP.NET pipeline to intercept web sockets and forward client connections to the the subscription server component.

-2. A middleware component is appended to the end of the graphql execution pipeline to notify the `ISubscriptionEventPublisher` of any events raised by queries or mutations.
+2. A middleware component is appended to the end of the graphql execution pipeline to formally publish any events staged via `PublishSubscriptionEvent()`

 Some applications may wish to split these operations in different server instances for handling load or just splitting different types of traffic.
 For example, having one set of servers dedicated to query/mutation operations (stateless requests) and others dedicated to handling subscriptions and websockets (stateful requests).

-The following more granular configuration options are available:
+The following more granular configuration options are available and may be useful for implementations where you maintain your querys/mutations separate from your websocket-enabled subscription servers:

 -   `.AddSubscriptionServer()` :: Only configures the ASP.NET pipeline to intercept websockets and adds the subscription server components to the DI container.

--   `.AddSubscriptionPublishing()` :: Only configures the graphql execution pipeline and the `ISubscriptionEventPublisher`.
-Subscription registration and Websocket support is **NOT** enabled.
+-   `.AddSubscriptionPublishing()` :: Only configures the graphql execution pipeline to publish events.
+Subscription creation and websocket monitoring is **NOT** enabled.

 ## Security & Query Authorization